NHS Prescription Charges April 2023

 Membership of the group is voluntary and involves attending monthly (the meeting room is supplied by the Practice).
 The frequency of the meetings may change as the Group progresses.

 If you would like to become a member of the Group, please complete the PPG Application Form below and return to the practice.

 Please see the Patient Participation tab at the top of the home page for more information.

-Would you like to have a laugh and make new friends, combined with some easy chair based exercises to improve strengh and muscle balance?
+Would you like to have a laugh and make new friends, combined with some easy chair-based exercises to improve strength and muscle balance?